Concerned about a child?

 At St Peter's C of E Primary School we believe that everyone who comes into contact with children and their families has an important role to play in safeguarding children.
 School staff are particularly important as they are in a position to identify concerns early and provide support for children to prevent concerns from escalating.
 We work with social care, the police, health services and other services to promote the welfare of children and protect them from harm.

-We have one designated safeguarding lead (Claire Crowther) and two back up safeguarding leads (Amy Wilkinson and Rachel Smith).
+We have one designated safeguarding lead (Claire Crowther) and three back up safeguarding leads (Amy Wilkinson, Rachel Smith and Dan Vanboyd).
 Please see our Safeguarding Policy for more details on the role of the DSL.

 All staff have a responsibility to provide a safe environment in which children can learn.
 All staff have a responsibility to identify children who may be in need of extra help or who are suffering, or are likely to suffer significant harm.
 All staff then have a responsibility to take appropriate action, working with other services as needed.